amsterdatech/Dredd/README.md

 * As the criteria become more complex

-### Drawbacks

-* Since the maintainance of the business logic become easier to anyone, at least in theory, if there is a bug in the underlaying engine it could be complicated to debug even for those who has knowledge on it.

 ### Why  I do not use Drools ? ###

 * This project was born in a project where payload size of jar, memory consumption , cpu utilization and easy maintenance was a rule of thumb , thus Drools was a huge and overweight solution for our "simple" solution